 For example, if you want to replace values in all Zendesk Webhook Endpoints, the selector should bezendesk.webhook.instance.*.endpoint

-Apply variable on all nested fields in this scope:
+Apply variable on all nested fields in the scope:

 If disabled, Salto will only replace values in fields directly matching the selector